artificyan/business-communication/README.md

 By the end of the course, you should be able to:

-1. Analyze situations and audiences to apply effective techniques to deliver your message
+1. Analyze situations and audiences to apply effective techniques to deliver your message.
-2. Understand your own communication style and adopt to it to the current context
+2. Understand your own communication style and adopt to it to the current context.
-3. Introduce yourself in a variety of settings
+3. Introduce yourself in a variety of settings.
-4. Create a professional LinkedIn profile
+4. Create a professional LinkedIn profile.
-5. Write business emails
+5. Write business emails.
-6. Give a short, technical presentation
+6. Give a short, technical presentation.

 -----
 Course Schedule